-In 1994, Barry was elected a full member of London's Society of Wildlife Artists.
-His work has been exhibited regularly in the prestigious Birds in Art Exhibition (Wausau, Wisconsin) as well as in many galleries in the United States and Europe.
-At the invitation of the Artists for Nature Foundation, Barry has traveled to Spain, Ireland, England, Israel, India, and Peru, working alongside other wildlife artists to raise money for conservation of threatened habitats.
+Van Dusen’s art has received international acclaim.
+At the invitation of the Artists for Nature Foundation, he has traveled to Spain, England, Ireland, India, Peru and Israel, working alongside other wildlife artists to raise money for conservation of threatened habitats.

 In 2014, he was named Master Artist by the Woodson Art Museum in Wisconsin, joining the ranks of Roger Tory Peterson and Robert Bateman in receiving this highest accolade for bird artists.

 As illustrator of many publications, Van Dusen’s long association with Mass Audubon spans nearly thirty years.
 His work has also appeared in books published by HarperCollins, Princeton University Press, and Cornell University.
 Periodicals that have featured his paintings include Yankee magazine, Bird Watcher's Digest, Birder’s World, Birds Illustrated, and Wildlife Art.